Struct vstd::simple_pptr::PPtr

 data-race-freedom, prohibits use-after-free, etc.

-PointsTo objects.
+§PointsTo objects.

-object represents both the ability to access (read or write)
+The PointsTo object represents both the ability to access (read or write)

 the data behind the pointer and the ability to free it